s5uishida/install_trex/README.md

 ### Create load profile

 I am using the following for the TRex load profile.
-Also, the payload size is set to 1400 bytes.
+Also, the payload size is set to 1400 bytes and the QFI is set to 1.

 `/opt/trex/stl/gtp_1pkt_simple.py`
 ```
 from trex_stl_lib.api import *
-from scapy.contrib.gtp import GTP_U_Header
+from scapy.contrib.gtp import GTP_U_Header, GTPPDUSessionContainer
 import argparse

 class STLS1(object):